-If you get an email notice or a phone call of a Low Battery, Panel from the central station, that panel will be dead within 24 hours turning your entire security system into a wheel chock.
-Emergently, you can replace them with (4) readily available D size Alkaline 1.5 volt batteries until you can source or order a set from us of the SAFT D size 3.6 volt lithium-thionyl chloride (Li-SOCl2) high energy density batteries.
+If you get an email notice or a phone call from the central station of a Low Battery from the Panel, it will likely be dead within 24 hours turning your entire security system into a wheel chock.
+Emergently you can replace them with (4) readily available D size Alkaline 1.5 volt batteries until you can source or order a set from us of the SAFT D size (LSH 20) 3.6 volt lithium-thionyl chloride (Li-SOCl2) high energy density batteries.

 Don’t forget to correct the date and time as discussed earlier in Videofied Tech Talk #1.